 Tobogganing, sledding and snow tubing are fun and active outdoor winter pursuits that many families love to partake in.
 If you haven’t tried them, you really should!
 Here’s where to satisfy your need for speed on the snow in and around Calgary.
-And to keep winter coughs and colds from ruining your outing, we’ve got some tips from Boiron Canada on using homeopathy to keep your family well this winter!

 Note: please remember to take safety precautions when you go sledding, to prevent injuries to yourself or others.

 We know that not everyone agrees with or abides by it, but we would be remiss if we didn’t inform you that Calgary has a bylaw that allows tobogganing/sledding only on the following 23 designated hills within the city.
 Sledding anywhere else within city limits is against the bylaw and could land you a $100 fine.
 The bylaw does not apply to private, provincial or federal land.
 Find out about more about sledding in Calgary.